odea-project/qAlgorithms/report/discussion_tests.md

 sensible quality criteria or to implement quality reporting at this stage of the data processing.

+# Performance criteria - File Conversion
+Due to most instruments providing measurements in proprietary formants, they have to be converted using other software tools before processing.
+At this stage, there is the potential for floating-point imprecision to lead to different results for the same input file when using different software or different versions of the same software. [https://github.com/ProteoWizard/pwiz/issues/2407] While the current accuracy of mass instruments does not usually require more than 15 digits of precision, as the required accuracy increases this could start affecting analysis results.
+The maximum mass precision should be reported in the output file.

 # Performance criteria - Centroiding:
 It should be noted that not all approaches to mass spectrometric data processing utilise centroiding of the raw spectra. @todo MCR approach